 In 1845, Portland founders Asa Lovejoy (of Boston) and Francis Pettygrove (of Portland, Maine) famously flipped a coin to name their new Oregon home after one of their previous homes — which is ironic because the place has been an original ever since.
 Today, Portland stands alone, offering tastes, sights and experiences you won’t find anyplace else.

-Nowhere is this more evident than at Voodoo Doughnut, a two-location Portland shop that attracts customers with one-of-a-kind treats like the Maple Bacon Bar and the strawberry-dusted, vanilla-frosted, chocolate-cake Neapolitan doughnut.
+Nowhere is this more evident than at Voodoo Doughnut, a multiple-location Portland shop that attracts customers with one-of-a-kind treats like the Maple Bacon Bar and the strawberry-dusted, vanilla-frosted, chocolate-cake Neapolitan doughnut.
 Open 24 hours a day, almost every day of the year, Voodoo is a unique take on breakfast, whatever time you wake.

 With several small bars and a brewery, McMenamins Kennedy School is an unusual place to get an education in hops and barley.
 Now home to a 57-room hotel, the decommissioned 1915 schoolhouse even allows cigar smoking (in the “Detention Bar”).
 And with Portland’s 75-plus breweries (more than any other city in the world), there’s no better place to work on your advanced degree in beer appreciation.

-Portland’s culinary scene, home to acclaimed restaurants like Pok Pok, Le Pigeon, Beast and Paley’s Place, among many others, has garnered international attention for its dedication to local ingredients, its unbridled creativity and its affordability.
+Portland’s culinary scene, home to acclaimed restaurants like Le Pigeon, Beast and Paley’s Place, among many others, has garnered international attention for its dedication to local ingredients, its unbridled creativity and its affordability.